 How old does my puppy have to be before they can start Boarding?

-Puppies must be 4 months old (16 weeks) before they can attend Boarding.
+Puppies must be 4 months old (16 weeks) before they can Board.
 This is because puppies younger than 16 weeks have not yet completed their last round of puppy vaccinations and are not cleared to be around other dogs.
 For their safety, they need to have their last round of puppy vaccinations at 16 weeks before they can be exposed to other dogs.
 All pups should receive one Rabies vaccine, as well as 3 Distemper (DHPP) and at least 2 Bordetella booster vaccines.
 These 3 rounds should be administered at ages 8 weeks, 12 weeks, and the 3rd and final round at age 16 weeks.
 After receiving their last round of shots, we request they wait one FULL WEEK incubation period before coming in for their first day.

 Does Hidden Paws have Breed Restrictions?

 We do not have breed restrictions.
-Each dog is evaluated individually to see if they are a good fit for group socialization.
-We will observe their temperament, play style, and try them out with different dogs to see how they get along!
-If they are aggressive toward any human they will not be able to stay.
+Each dog is evaluated individually.
+We will observe their temperament, If they are aggressive toward any human they will not be able to stay.

 What do I need to bring for Overnight Boarding?